-And more often than not, the reason for your resume rebuff is a little robot called an Applicant Tracking System (ATS) and its parser feature.
+More often than not, the reason for your resume rebuff is a little robot called an Applicant Tracking System (ATS) and its parser feature.
 When you're looking for a job, its job is to locate and separate the appropriate info on your resume required to assess your application.
-Wendy Kennah, Director of Recruitment at Procom explains, “Every resume received by a staffing agency goes through an ATS parser and is separated from the email from which it was sent.
-This means only the attached document is accessible to the recruiter.”

 These are the mistakes you want to avoid to ensure your resume reaches a recruiter's inbox: